Help END, not just manage, homelessness!

-Within the local non-profit organization Families Moving Forward (FMF), a network of approximately 40 Twin Cities faith communities provide temporary, emergency shelter to families without housing.
+With the local non-profit organization Beacon Interfaith Housing Collaborative and their Families Moving Forward (FMF) program, a network of approximately 40 Twin Cities faith communities provide temporary, emergency shelter to families without housing.
 Faith communities typically host families three non-consecutive weeks each calendar year.
 Faith communities provide supper, evening activities, overnight accommodations, bag lunches, and breakfast to families while in the FMF program.
 Case workers at the FMF office work with families to locate permanent housing.

 Volunteers are need for the following:

 - Set up/take down sleeping rooms

 For more information and to volunteer, contact Julia.

 Align Minneapolis (formerly Downtown Congregations to End Homelessness)